dagbjorn/microcoffeeoncloud/README.md

 provided.

 ## <a name="prerequisite"></a>Prerequisite
-Microcoffee is developed on Windows 10 and tested on Docker 19.03.1/Docker Compose 1.24.1 running on Oracle VM VirtualBox 6.1.28.
+Microcoffee was originally developed on Windows 10 and tested on Docker running on Oracle VirtualBox.
+Late 2022, the development environment was modernized and consists now of Windows 11 Pro with Docker Desktop running with WSL2 based engine.

 The code was originally written in Java 8, but was later migrated to Java 11.
-Only three issues were found during the migration:
-* ClassNotFoundException for javax.xml.bind.JAXBContext.
-Fixed by adding dependency to org.glassfish.jaxb:jaxb-runtime.
-* Incompatibility with wro4j-maven-plugin.
-Fixed by adding plugin dependency to org.mockito:mockito-core:2.18.0 or above.
-* Starting with Java 9, keytool creates PKCS12 keystores by default.
-This broke SSL for some still not understood reason.
-Fixed for now by changing the certificate generation to create JKS keystores.

-Then, in early 2022, Microcoffee was migrated to Java 17.
-No issues were found.
+In early 2022, Microcoffee migrated to Java 17.

-For building and testing the application, you need to install Docker on a suitable Linux host environment (native, Vagrant, Oracle VM VirtualBox etc.)

-:bulb: On Windows, install [Docker Toolbox](https://github.com/docker/toolbox/releases) to get all necessary tools (Docker client, Compose, Machine, Kitematic and VirtualBox).

-A Docker VM is needed.
-To create a Docker VM called `docker-vm` for use with VirtualBox, execute the following command:

-    docker-machine create --driver virtualbox --virtualbox-memory "1536" docker-vm
+For building and testing the application on Windows, Docker Desktop with the WSL 2 engine is recommended.
+See [Install on Docker Desktop on Windows](https://docs.docker.com/desktop/install/windows-install/#install-docker-desktop-on-windows) for installation guidelines.

+:bulb: Some experiences from the trenches.
+* Always install WSL 2 before Docker Desktop.
+This installation order reduces the possibilities for issues.
+* If Docker Desktop at some later time fails to start (or stop), try to unregister docker-desktop from WSL before trying to start Docker Desktop again.

+    wsl --list -v
+    wsl --unregister docker-desktop
+    wsl --unregister docker-desktop-data

 In addition, you'll need the basic Java development tools (IDE w/ Java 17 and Maven) installed on your development machine.